SnareHanger/webpack-react-tutorial/README.md

 Then type `npm init`.
 This will give you a wizard of sorts to help setup your project.
 Hit enter after each step

 - `name`: The name of your project (by default will be the name of the folder)
-- `version`: Defaults to 1.0.0, but you can be fancy and start with 0.1.0 if you like
+- `version`: `1.0.0` Defaults to 1.0.0, but you can be fancy and start with 0.1.0 if you like
 - `description`: Description of your project.
 You can leave it blank, but it probably helps to describe it.
-- `entry point`: This is the javascript file where everything will start at.
+- `entry point`: `index.js` This is the javascript file where everything will start at.
 Think of it like the main trunk of a tree.
 Defaults to index.js, let's stick with the default
-- `test command`: For now we'll leave this blank, but this is to be used for testing our code.
+- `test command`: `(blank)` For now we'll leave this blank, but this is to be used for testing our code.
-- `git repository`: this can be blank, odds are if you're doing this, you don't need to put it in a git repo.
+- `git repository`: `(blank)` this can be blank, odds are if you're doing this, you don't need to put it in a git repo.
-- `keywords`: Mostly useful for when you're creating an NPM package for other people to install.
+- `keywords`: `(blank)` Mostly useful for when you're creating an NPM package for other people to install.
 Makes it easier to find.
 Leave it blank.
 - `author`: Your name.
 Real, fake, github user account, whatever you want.
-- `license`: [So many options](https://opensource.org/licenses/alphabetical), but let's stick with the default, ISC
+- `license`: `(ISC)` [So many options](https://opensource.org/licenses/alphabetical), but let's stick with the default, ISC

 It will then show you the JSON content for you to confirm that it looks good.
 If it looks good.
 Hit enter.